 Where do I put my cell phone and other traceable items into the ConcealShield to block all signals?

-Just place your mobile phone, credit cards, passport, IDs or any other traceable items inside the Using the ConcealShield main compartment (the gray center pocket) and snap close the top cover.
+Just place your mobile phone, credit cards, passport, IDs or any other traceable items inside the ConcealShield main compartment (the gray center pocket) and snap close the top cover.

 If you would like to protect yourself from EMF radiation, but still receive phone calls or messages, place your cell phone in the side, front pocket.
 Your device will still be able to transmit, but will block the emissions from touching your body.

-Ideally, you should turn your cell phone off or put it in airplane mode before placing it inside the Using the ConcealShield.
-While your cell phone is inside the Using the ConcealShield, it will constantly search for a connection to a cell tower and this results in the draining of your battery.
+Ideally, you should turn your cell phone off or put it in airplane mode before placing it inside the ConcealShield.
+While your cell phone is inside the ConcealShield, it will constantly search for a connection to a cell tower and this results in the draining of your battery.

-We do not recommend leaving your phone in the Using the ConcealShield overnight, or longer than a few hours without turning it off or putting it in airplane mode first.
+We do not recommend leaving your phone in the ConcealShield overnight, or longer than a few hours without turning it off or putting it in airplane mode first.